-Parameter Description MFA_EMAIL_SUBJECT <app_name> - Verification Code e.g. pgAdmin 4 - Verification Code</app_name> MFA_FORCE_REGISTRATION Force the user to configure the authentication method on login (if no authentication is already configured).
+Parameter Description MFA_ENABLED The default value for this parameter is True.
+To disable 2FA, set the value to False MFA_SUPPORTED_METHODS Set the authentication methods to be supported e.g. email, authenticator MFA_EMAIL_SUBJECT <app_name> - Verification Code e.g. pgAdmin 4 - Verification Code</app_name> MFA_FORCE_REGISTRATION Force the user to configure the authentication method on login (if no authentication is already configured).

-NOTE: You must set the 'Mail server settings' in config_local.py or config_system.py in order to use 'email' as two-factor authentication method (see the config.py documentation).
+NOTE: You must set the 'Mail server settings' in config\local.py or config\system.py in order to use 'email' as two-factor authentication method (see the config.py documentation).